Henri Christophe: French attempt to regain Haiti

 After Napoleon abdicated in April 1814, King Louis XVIII attempted to take back St Domingue.
-The Treaty of Paris, ratified on 30 May, gave Spanish San Domingo back to newly restored Bourbon France, and granted an extra five years of slave trade in which to recoup losses entailed by abolition of slavery.
+The Treaty of Paris, ratified on 30 May, gave neighboring Santo Domingo back to Spain, and granted an extra five years of slave trade in which to recoup losses entailed by abolition of slavery.
 In October 1814, Henry I's ministers made public evidence of French schemes to try and recover its former colony, in the form of letters carried by French agents captured on the island.
 In the ensuing uproar, the nation mobilized for the expected French invasion and began an international public relations campaign.
 From November on, reprints of Haitian pamphlets, newspapers and open letters appeared in print media across the Atlantic world.
 Such broadsides and editorial interventions were accompanied by critical theoretical texts on race and colonialism such as Pompée Valentin Vastey's The Colonial System Unveiled (Le Système colonial dévoilé).
-Simultaneously, Henry opened up communication with the most prominent English abolitionists: his letter to William Wilberforce arrived on 5 January 1815, and began a new level of engagement between Great Britain and the Kingdom of Haiti.
+Simultaneously, Henry opened up communication with the most prominent English abolitionists: his letter to William Wilberforce arrived on 5 January 1815, and began a new level of engagement between the United Kingdom and the Kingdom of Haiti.

 End of reign

 Despite promoting education and establishing a legal system called the Code Henry, King Henry was an unpopular, autocratic monarch.
 His realm was constantly challenged by Petion's government of the south, in which gens de couleur held power.
 Toward the end of Christophe's reign, public sentiment opposed what many considered his feudal policies of forced labor, which he intended to use to develop the country.
-Ill and infirm at age fifty-three, King Henry committed suicide by shooting himself with a silver bullet rather than risk a coup and assassination.
+Ill and infirm at age fifty-three, King Henry died by suicide by shooting himself with a silver bullet rather than risk a coup and assassination.
 His son and heir was assassinated 10 days later.
-He was buried within the Citadelle Laferriere.
+He was buried within the Citadelle Laferrière.